-Because despite my relatively extravagant musical sweet spot, I have always struggled to enjoy (or even to appreciate) Renaissance music.
+“Why confounding,” you ask?
+Because despite my relatively large musical sweet spot, I have always struggled to enjoy (or even to appreciate) Renaissance music.
 When confronted by a friend a few years back, I verbosely explained that “the melodic ideas expressed by most composers of that era are a trifle too dissonant for my Baroque-trained ears.”

 I’m not really sure what that means, come to think of it.
 If I understand myself correctly, I’m admitting that I like more obvious (aka easier) melodies — which is probably why I enjoy more pop music than I am willing to admit in public.

 As I listen at this very moment, I find myself thinking “There’s no way I really like this.
 It’s too odd.
 It flies in the face of everything I know about myself.
 But …I love it!”

 I hate it when my tastes refuse to comply with my opinions.
 I would have thought I was perfectly clear with myself on this matter.
 On the other hand, I think Reilly just might be able to bail me out: